52North/sensorweb-server-helgoland/README.md

 ## Credits

 The development of the 52°North Sensor Web Server Helgoland REST-API implementation was supported by several organizations and projects.
-Among other we would like to thank the following organisations and project
+Among other we would like to thank the following organisations and projects.

 | Project/Logo | Description |
 | :-------------: | :------------- |